1. Resources

 Fraud as a Service (FaaS)

 Fraud as a Service is a process by which an individual bad actor provides tools and services to others to facilitate their commission of fraudulent online activity.
-FaaS can involve diverse tactics for perpetrating fraud.
-And, even if you intercept an individual fraud attack, the service provider is still out there, offering the same tools and services to other fraudsters.
+And, even if a merchant intercepts an individual fraud attack, the service provider is still out there, offering the same tools and services to other fraudsters.

 Affiliate Fraud